cyclr/docs/pages/v2/04-embedding/04-launch/03-user-experience.md

 ![Completed Integration Installation](./images/completed-installation.png)

 To customize this screen, you can include your own HTML and JavaScript.
+For more information, see the page on how to [Customize LAUNCH](customising-launch).
 You usually then return your user to your application.

 LAUNCH provides response values that allow you to update your UI to indicate success, or instigate a backend process to make use of the newly installed Cyclr.